openviglet/site/_features/turing_semantic-navigation.markdown

 title: Semantic Navigation
 solution: turing
 ---
-Create a faceted search with targeting rules and choose your favorite Generative AI to boost your content and index from many sources, such as: Wordpress, OpenText WEM, database and file system.
+Build a powerful faceted search with precise targeting rules, and seamlessly integrate your preferred Generative AI to enhance your content.
+Effortlessly index data from diverse sources like AEM, WordPress, OpenText WEM, databases, and file systems for a smarter, more dynamic search experience.